Uniform Commercial Real Estate Receivership Act is now the Law in Florida

 The Uniform Commercial Real Estate Receivership Act became law July 1, marking a new era for Florida courts — and the culmination of four years of relentless diplomacy by the Business Law Section.

-“It’s a big accomplishment,” Blanco said.
+“It’s a big accomplishment,” Florin said.
 “Of course, this couldn’t have been anticipated, but with the economic fallout from COVID, and all the closures, the first thing that will be affected when people stop paying their rent is commercial real estate.”

 Florida is one of only nine states that have adopted UCRERA since 2017.